Banff-Jasper-Rocky Mountain House Economic Region Workforce Insights

 Key Local Labour Market Insights

-• The local employment rate registered 65.3%.
-It fell of 1.8 percentage points from November and decreased by 7.8 percentage points from same month last year.
+• The local employment rate is 66.1%.
+It increased of 1.0 percentage points from May and fell by 2.8 percentage points from same month last year.

-• Local unemployment rate is 5.2%.
-It showed decline by 1.8 percentage points month-over-month, and showed decline by 0.7 percentage points year-over-year.
+• Local unemployment rate is 7.2%.
+It showed growth by 0.3 percentage points month-over-month, and grew by 0.8 percentage points year-over-year.

 Employment Trends